7 Frustrating Ways Alcohol Makes You Gain Weight

 This is because alcohol activates starvation mode in the brain, which is why you may suddenly catch yourself eating an entire bag of Doritos after a long night out as if your life depended on it.

-Annnnnd… because alcohol inhibits the decision making process and your body believes it is starving, you are naturally going to want to consume the highest fat content you can find.
-You’re starving after all!
+Annnnnd… because alcohol inhibits the decision-making process and your body believes it is starving, you will naturally want to consume the highest fat content you can find.

 But we aren’t done yet!